xvik/dropwizard-guicey/src/doc/docs/guide/options.md

 options are set during development and represent developer decisions.
 Often, options allow to change opinionated default behaviours.

 Options are declared with enums.
 Enums used to naturally group options (also cause pretty reporting).
-Enums must implement Option interface (this makes enum declaration more verbose (because it is impossible to use abstract class in enum), but provides required option info).
+Enums must implement `Option` interface (this makes enum declaration more verbose (because it is impossible to use abstract class in enum), but provides required option info).

-Guicey use options to allow other part to know guice bundle configurations (configured packages to scan, search commands enabling etc) through `GuiceyOptions` enum
+Guicey use options to share guice bundle configurations (configured packages to scan, search commands enabling etc) through `GuiceyOptions` enum
 (for simplicity, main guicey options usages are already implemented as shortcut methods in guice bundle).
 Another use is in web installers to change default behaviour though `InstallersOptions` enum.

 Custom options may be defined for 3rd party bundle or even application.
-Options is a general mechanism providing configuration and access points with standard reporting (part of diagnostic reporting).
+Options is a general mechanism providing configuration and access points with standard reporting (part of [diagnostic reporting](diagnostic.md)).
 It may be used as feature triggers (like guicey do), to enable debug behaviour or to specialize application state in tests (just to name a few).

 ## Usage